If you’re reading this, you’re probably on a desperate hunt to find a fix for your Blue Yeti’s static sound, and you’ve come to the right place!

 Blue Yeti microphones are well-loved and used among many streamers and content creators, however, for the past few years there seems to be a problem with this mic – it picks up a strange static-like noise on people’s recordings.

-The causes can vary, there are both software and hardware-related ones, and hopefully, you can figure out what’s up with your specific one by using our list.
+The causes can vary, there are both software and hardware-related ones, and hopefully, you can figure out what’s up with your specific one by using my list.

-We have our fingers crossed that you won’t have to spend an additional chink on money for your recording equipment!
+I have my fingers crossed that you won’t have to spend an additional chink on money for your recording equipment!

 Issues with USB ports are common with all the devices that use them, so the Blue Yeti mic isn’t much different from that.